Doichain/meteor-accounts-password-doichain/INSTALL.md

 ```
 11. ***DON'T FORGET to add CAPTCHA***
 since your Doicoin wallet will be empty very quickly when you get bot visitors. https://github.com/meteor-useraccounts/core/blob/acded6633c6db153857b7dd244fd022101c509ce/Guide.md#reCaptcha-setup
 12. Fund you wallet!
-If you need Testnet-Doicoin please request it on the telegram group: @doichain_dev or https://t.me/doichain_dev
+If you need Testnet-Doicoin please request it on the Telegram group: @doichain or https://t.me/doichain